Cross-Disciplinary Scholarly Research

 The Supreme Simplicity of Yin-Yang & TCM's Root-Seeking Method

-The Huangdi Neijing's fundamental axiom "阴平阳秘,精神乃治" (When Yin is calm and Yang is secure, the spirit is well-governed) derives directly from the I Ching's core assertion.
-Modern philosopher Mou Zongsan observed that the most fundamental origins of the universe are often the simplest, and within this "simplicity" lies the most powerful creative force of life.
-The I Ching abstracts the infinite complexity of cosmic phenomena into the binary interplay of Yin and Yang — their mutual dependence, mutual transformation, and dynamic equilibrium define the "Dao."
+The Huangdi Neijing's fundamental axiom "阴平阳秘,精神乃治" (When Yin is calm and Yang is secure, the spirit is well-governed) is closely aligned with the I Ching's core assertion.
+Modern philosopher Mou Zongsan observed that the most fundamental origins of the universe are often the simplest, and that this "simplicity" can carry strong creative force.
+The I Ching abstracts complex cosmic phenomena into the binary interplay of Yin and Yang — their mutual dependence, mutual transformation, and dynamic equilibrium define the "Dao."

-The core of TCM healing lies in "seeking the root" — precisely identifying and restoring the supremely pure, supremely "simple" Yin-Yang dynamic equilibrium mechanism beneath the bewildering surface of pathological changes.
-While this macroscopic analogical cognitive mode has certain historical limitations in empirical precision, its organic systems-ecological view — treating disease as systemic imbalance rather than single-target failure — still provides immeasurable philosophical enlightenment for modern Western medicine trapped in excessive reductionism.
+Classical TCM often describes care through "seeking the root" — identifying Yin-Yang dynamic equilibrium beneath the surface of symptoms.
+While this macroscopic analogical mode has historical limitations in empirical precision, its organic systems view still provides philosophical inspiration for modern debates about reductionism in medicine.

 2. The Genesis of Mathematical Logic — Leibniz & the Philosophical Establishment of Binary Arithmetic